EmilHvitfeldt/smltar/docs/07_ml_classification.md

 ### Detect monetary amounts

-We have already constructed a regular expression that detects the monetary amount from the text in Section \@ref(classfirstattemptlookatdata), so now we can look at how to use this information.
+We have already constructed a \index{regex}regular expression that detects the monetary amount from the text in Section \@ref(classfirstattemptlookatdata), so now we can look at how to use this information.
 Let's start by creating a little example and see what we can extract.